xebia-functional/coding-guidelines/java/README.md

  */
  ```

-## 4. Good Practices and coding habits
+## 4. Good Practices and Coding Habits

-Good practice are a must at 47 Degrees.
+Good practice are a must at *47 Degrees*.
 Code is periodically reviewed for both machines and humans to ensure code quality meets standards within the company.

 Pay special atention to the most common style errors...

 * classes too long
 * methods too long
 * little or no javadoc comments
-* swallowing exceptions
+* swallow exceptions
-* multiple return statements
+* multiple *return* statements
 * Overuse of arrays in place of collections
 * too much or no whitespace